 And for goodness sake, when someone writes a comment: REPLY!!
 Even if it’s just “Thanks, John – that’s good to hear”.
-Your audience want to engage with you, but they won’t do it if you don’t reply.
-If on the other hand you are lovely and helpful/kind/chatty, when you reply, that will encourage more comments and interaction and trust among your readers.
+Your audience wants to engage with you, but they won’t do it if you don’t reply.
+If, on the other hand, you are lovely and helpful/kind/chatty when you reply, that will encourage more comments and interaction and trust among your readers.

 Bonus for recipe bloggers – a recipe card

 And a little extra for all you food bloggers out there.
 Make sure you include a recipe card.
 Not only is really helpful for readers (especially if it’s easily printable) but it is also essential for SEO.
 There are lots of great recipe card plugins about, but the one I would recommend is WP Recipe Maker*.
 (You can see WP Recipe Maker in action on my other blog, Easy Peasy Foodie).

 A recipe card plugin not only produces an attractive recipe card for your reader, but it also provides Google with lots of important data about your recipe, that Google will use in its search results.
 For example: a photo of the recipe, the star rating, the cooking time and the calorie count.
 This information will not only boost your search engine ranking, but it will also increase your click-throughs from Google (especially if it’s an attractive dish, with a 5 star rating, that can be made in under half an hour, and only contains 300 calories 😉 )